A Context for Manifold Calculus: Classification of Homogeneous Functors

 is a trivial fibration.
 Let $\Fun'_{\istp}\pr{\Disj^{\leq k}\pr M,\cal C}\subset\Fun_{\istp}\pr{\Disj^{\leq k}\pr M,\cal C}$ denote the full subcategory spanned by the functors which carry every object in $\Disj^{\leq k-1}\pr M$ to a zero object.
 The functor

 is a pullback of $p$, so it is a trivial fibration.
 On the other hand, Proposition \ref{prop:zero_extension} shows that the functor

 is a trivial fibration.
-Therefore, $\theta$ is a composition of trivial fibrations and hence is itself a trivial fibration. \end{proof} Now if $M$ is a manifold and $k\geq0$, then a functor on $I_{M}^{=k}$ is an isotopy functor if and only if it maps every morphism of $I_{M}^{=k}$ to an equivalence.
-Therefore, Proposition \ref{prop:homog} says that homogeneous functors of degree $k$ on a manifold $M$ can be classified in terms of the classifying space of $I_{M}^{=k}$, i.e., a localization of $I_{M}^{=k}$ with respect to all morphisms \cite[\href{https://kerodon.net/tag/01MY}{Tag 01MY}]{kerodon}.
+Therefore, $\theta$ is a composition of trivial fibrations and hence is itself a trivial fibration. \end{proof}

+Now if $M$ is a manifold and $k\geq0$, then a functor on $I^{=k}_{M}$ is an isotopy functor if and only if it maps every morphism of $I^{=k}_{M}$ to an equivalence.
+Therefore, Proposition \ref{prop:homog} says that homogeneous functors of degree $k$ on a manifold $M$ can be classified in terms of the classifying space of $I^{=k}_{M}$, i.e., a localization of $I^{=k}_{M}$ with respect to all morphisms \cite[\href{https://kerodon.net/tag/01MY}{Tag 01MY}]{kerodon}.
 The following proposition identifies the homotopy type of this classifying space. \begin{prop} Let $M$ be a manifold.
 For each $k\geq0$, there is a weak homotopy equivalence

-which carries an object $U\in I_{M}^{=k}$ to a point $\{p_{1},\dots,p_{k}\}\in B_{k}\pr M$ which intersects every component of $U$. \end{prop}
+which carries an object $U\in I^{=k}_{M}$ to a point $\{p_{1},\dots,p_{k}\}\in B_{k}\pr M$ which intersects every component of $U$. \end{prop}

-\begin{rem} The identification of the homotopy type of $I_{M}^{=k}$ dates back at least to \cite[Lemma 3.5]{Weiss99} and has been reproved again and again (e.g., \cite[Lemma 2.12]{FHTM}).
+\begin{rem} The identification of the homotopy type of $I^{=k}_{M}$ dates back at least to \cite[Lemma 3.5]{Weiss99} and has been reproved again and again (e.g., \cite[Lemma 2.12]{FHTM}).
 We include a proof for later reference. \end{rem}

 \begin{proof} We consider the maps